vidyamantra/moodle-mod_testimonial/README.md

 Description
 ------------

-FeedCam is newly generated plugin for moodle.
+Testimonial is newly generated plugin for moodle.
 This provides the real interface for recording and uploading audio-video lectures

-FeedCam is based on webRTC technology therefore, its truly efficient.
+Testimonial is based on webRTC technology therefore, its truly efficient.
 Here we provide many options and privileges for different type of users.

 You can delete your recently recorded lecture as well as multiple deletion feature for previously recorded lectures.